amitshekhariitbhu/ridesharing-uber-lyft-app/README.md

 * [Android Online Course for Beginners](https://bootcamp.mindorks.com/android-training-for-beginners) - This course is for beginners.

 ## WebSocket API Reference for this project
+A WebSocket is a persistent connection between a client and server.
+WebSockets provide a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP/IP socket connection.
+At its core, the WebSocket protocol facilitates message passing between a client and server.
+In our case, we have simulated it for you.

 * In WebSocket, we have three methods:
    * `connect()`: To connect with the server